continuous-devops/ocp-install/README.md

 ## Outputs

 At the end of a run the console url, API url, and the kubeadmin_password are printed.  </br>
-They Are also stored in the cluster name directory in the os-install.log.
+They Are also stored in the cluster name directory in the cluster_creds.log.